-- issued its favourable opinion in relation to resolutions concerning the economic and legal treatment applicable to the chairman and the chief executive officer and the general manager for the mandate 2017-2019; - issued its favourable opinion in relation to the hiring of a close relative of a regular statutory auditor as head of the "Global brand and advertising management" unit at Enel Communications function;
+- issued its favourable opinion on the proposed amendment to the resolution concerning the economic and legal treatment applicable to the chief executive officer and general manager for the mandate 2017-2019; - issued favourable opinions on the completion of (i) a related party transaction of "minor importance" and (ii) a related party transaction carried out through a subsidiary, as well as on the convenience and substantial fairness of the relative conditions; - analysed the information, prepared on the basis of the periodic financial documents, concerning the related party transactions carried out by companies belonging to the Group excluded from the application of the specific corporate procedure because of

-analysed the information, prepared on the basis of the periodic financial documents, concerning the related party transactions excluded from the application of the specific corporate procedure because of ordinary nature and executed at market-equivalent conditions or at standard terms.
+- ordinary nature and executed at marketequivalent conditions or at standard terms; - verified, on the basis of the results of a specific analysis carried out by the Audit function, the functioning and the respect of the applicable internal procedure for related parties transactions.

-2.5 Corporate Governance and Sustainability Committee
+2.5 Corporate Governance and Sustainability Committee Composition

-During 2017, the corporate governance and sustainability committee was composed, until May, of Patrizia Grieco (chairman), Alfredo Antoniozzi and Alberto Bianchi, all of whom directors with independence requisites provided under Consolidated Financial Act among who Alfredo Antoniozzi and Alberto Bianchi are also independent under the Corporate Governance Code.
-As of the reorganization of its composition occurred in June, the concerned committee is composed of Patrizia Grieco (Chairman), Alfredo Antoniozzi and Angelo all whom Taraborrelli, of directors independence requisites provided under the Consolidated Financial Act.
-Alfredo Antoniozzi and Angelo Taraborrelli are also independent pursuant to the Corporate Governance Code.
+During 2018, the corporate governance and sustainability committee was composed, of Patrizia Grieco (chairman), Alfredo Antoniozzi and Angelo Taraborrelli, all qualified as independent directors under the Consolidated Financial Act; Alfredo Antoniozzi and Angelo Taraborrelli are also qualified as independent under the Corporate Governance Code.

-The corporate governance and sustainability committee assists with preliminary functions, both proposing and consultative in nature, the board of directors on its assessments and decisions related to the corporate governance of the Company and the Group and to sustainability issues.
-In this regard, in accordance with the organizational regulation last amended in March 2016, the corporate governance and sustainability committee has the following specific tasks:
+The corporate governance and sustainability committee assists with preliminary functions, both proposing and consultative in nature, the board of directors on its assessments and decisions related to the corporate governance of the Company and the Group and to sustainability (4) issues.
+In this regard, in accordance with the organizational regulation last amended in March 2019, the corporate governance and sustainability committee has the following specific tasks:

-- monitoring the evolution of the legal framework, as well as national and international best practices in relation to corporate governance, updating the board of directors in case of significant changes; - verifying that the corporate governance system adopted by the Company and the Group is compliant with applicable laws, recommendations set forth under the Corporate Governance Code and national and international best practices; - submitting to the board of directors proposals for amendments of the aforementioned corporate governance system, if it is deemed necessary or appropriate;
+- monitoring the evolution of the legal framework, as well as national and international best practices in relation to corporate governance, updating the board of directors in case of significant changes; - verifying that the corporate governance system adopted by the Company and the Group is compliant with applicable laws, recommendations set forth under the Corporate Governance Code and national and international best practices; - submitting to the board of directors proposals for amendments of the aforementioned corporate governance system, if it is deemed necessary or appropriate; - preparing the board review process, for the conduct of which this committee formulates to the board of directors proposals on the grant of